superlinked/VectorHub/docs/use_cases/hybrid_search_&_rerank_rag.md

 import os
 ```

-Now, we load the PDF document and split them into chunks of desired length with sufficient overlapping.
+Now, we load the PDF document and split it into chunks of the desired length with sufficient overlapping.
 In this step, you can adjust the chunk size based on the length of your document and the requirements of the LLM.

 ```python
 doc_path = "/content/document.pdf"